hithesh111/Capstone-Project-New-City-Neighborhood-Clustering-Using-Location-Data/Report.md

 Since there were only ~60 neighborhoods, googling for coordinates of these was feasible.
 I have entered latitudes and longitudes of these neighborhoods manually and uploaded the data <a href = 'https://github.com/hithesh111/Coursera_Capstone/blob/master/neighborhood_lat_long.csv'> here. </a>

 <h3>FourSquare Location Data</h3>
-And most importantly,<a href = 'https://foursquare.com/'>FourSquare</a> data was used to fetch location-based results using their <a href = 'https://foursquare.com/developers'>Developer Portal</a>.<br>
+And most importantly,<a href = 'https://foursquare.com/'>FourSquare</a> data was used to fetch location-based results using their <a href = 'https://foursquare.com/developers'>Developer Portal.</a> The API was used to get information about various venues and their details mainly.<br>

+<h2>Methodology </h2>
-The API was used to get information about various venues and their details (name, category, latitude, longitude) within some radius around points on the map.
-The 4 details mentioned above were the only ones required to create onehot encodings of frequency of venues in neighborhoods which was then used to cluster the neighborhoods.
-Cleaning up the FourSquare API results to get a clean version of these 4 columns required a little understanding of json files and <i>json_normalize function </i> from the pandas.io.json library.<br><br>
+Using the API, information about various venues and their details (name, category, latitude, longitude) within some radius around points on the map was received.
+The 4 details mentioned above were the ones required to create onehot encodings of frequency of venues in neighborhoods which was then used to cluster the neighborhoods.
+Cleaning up the FourSquare API results to get a clean version of these 4 columns required a little understanding of json files and <i>json_normalize </i> function from the pandas.io.json library.<br>
+KMeans Clustering model from Scikit-learn is then trained on this onehot encoding dataframe and is used to make predictions<br>
 The user's top few priorities are also represented as a onehot vector and then the cluster prediction is done on this vector.<br><br>